Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 5. (OPTIONAL) Enter a guess for the distortion parameters, which can help with corner detection if your camera suffers from extreme distortion.
 However, this is empirical and you would have to fiddle around a little bit to get the right results.
 You may completely skip this step with an empty input.

-BCT will proceed to first guess all the checker corner locations within the plane defined in Step 3, and then refine them to subpixel accuracy.
+BCT will proceed to first guess all the checker pattern corner locations within the plane defined in Step 3, and then refine them to subpixel accuracy.

 ![Guessed Corners Camera View](https://github.com/Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/assets/94681976/d32ca298-f2be-4e5c-8aa5-3e7ff3c73b80)